CG-Nik/StingerReadded/README.md

 > [!NOTE]
 > StingerReadded.zip is NOT nested, you need to place the StingerReadded folder itself into the Mods folder, not the AssetBundles folder found inside of it.

-- Once all of this is done, a client's mod folder should include StingerReadded.dll, StingerReadded (folder), CustomSkillsAPI.dll, and HandOnSideStructurePatch.dll.
+After downloading this mod properly, a client's mod folder should include StingerReadded.dll, StingerReadded (folder), CustomSkillsAPI.dll, and HandOnSideStructurePatch.dll.
-- A server's mod folder should include StingerReadded.dll, StingerReadded (folder), and CustomSkillsAPI.dll.
+A server's mod folder should include StingerReadded.dll, StingerReadded (folder), and CustomSkillsAPI.dll.